Award of your research degree and graduation

 Your research degree award can only be confirmed once all the following conditions have been met:

-- Your examiners' report has been approved by the Examinations Group at one if its meetings.
+- Your examiners’ report has been approved by the Progression and Examinations Group at one of its meetings.

-- PGRO has received confirmation that the internal examiner is satisfied with any corrections
+- Doctoral College Operations (DCO) has received confirmation that the internal examiner is satisfied with any corrections.

-- You have deposited the full text version of your eThesis in White Rose Etheses Online (if required*)
+- You have deposited the full text version of your eThesis in White Rose eThesis Online.

 - All tuition fees to the University have been paid.